CBIIT/ccdi-federation-api-deployments/terraform/README.md

 6. Began adding resource tags in accordance with CBIIT's policy.
 7. Created a tfvars file for each tier to define the appropriate variables for each tier.
 8. Set tfvars values for all tiers in the workspace directory.

+## Provider Review:
+1. Added us-east-1 as the region for the provider.

+## ECS Review:
+1. Updated module to use v1.16 (latest as of 4/1/24)
+2. Alphabetized the module arguments for readability.
+3. Updated the ecs_subnet_ids to use the data source for appropriate subnets.
+4. Removed the add_opensearch_permission argument as the module defaults the value to false and opensearch is not needed for the system stack.
+5. Updated the VPC ID argument to use the data source for the appropriate VPC.
+6. Removed add_cloudwatch_stream because the variable is not used in the module, though the module has the variable set with a default.
+7. Removed the target_account_cloudone argument as the module defaults the value to true.

+## Secrets Review:
+1. Moved resources from module to resources specified in secrets-manager.tf file because module is outdated and doesn't fit project use cases.
+2. Removed the deepmerge module as it is not used in the system stack.
+3. Sourcing secrets from a json-encoded local that combines secrets from variables that are populated by tfvars files.

+## ALB Reiview:
+1. Updated module to use v1.16 (latest as of 4/1/24)
+2. Alphabetized the module arguments for readability.
+3. Removed the alb_type argument as the module defaults to "application", which is what we want.
+4. Updated the ALB subnets to use the data sources, accounting for the fact that the dev tier does not have a set of public subnets.
+5. Updated the alb_internal argument to conditionally set the value based on tier.
+6. Updated the VPC ID argument to use the data source for the appropriate VPC.
+7. Updated the alb_certificate_arn argument to use the ACM data source for the appropriate certificate.

+## S3 Review:
+1. Removed aws_s3_bucket_policy.s3_snapshot_policy as it's not being used by the stack.

+## Security Group Review:
+1. Removed aws_security_group_rule.mysql_inbound as it's not required for the stack.
+2. Removed aws_security_group_rule.opensearch_outbound as it's not required for the stack.
+3. Removed aws_security_group_rule.opensearch_inbound as it's not required for the stack.
+4. Updated ECS ingress rule to only allow traffic originating from the ALB security group.

 # Variables Review:
 1. set a default value for program and project variables.